Posted by Roberta Grimes • May 17, 2025 • 8 Comments

 – Charles A. Miles (1868-1946), from “In the Garden” (1913

-I am surprised to be able to announce to you that there are actual Christian theologians who now agree with Thomas and me when we tell you that in fact, no one ever had to die for our sins.
-These scholars now say that the very notion of the need for a human sin-sacrifice always was a nonsensical idea, which of course we know that it always was; although in the linked article, this particular worthy looks to medieval church history for a lot of her evidence that the whole concept is plain wrong.
-Thomas and I, on the other hand, can look farther back, at the words of Jesus Himself, to know for a lead-pipe certainty both that the God that Jesus introduced to us loves each of us infinitely and eternally, and that God never holds our earthly failings against us.
+I am surprised to be able to announce to you that there are actual Christian theologians who now agree with Thomas and me when we tell you that no one ever had to die for our sins.
+These scholars now say that the very notion of the need for a human sin-sacrifice always was a nonsensical idea, which of course we know that it always was; although in the linked article, this particular worthy looks to medieval church history for a lot of her evidence that the concept is plain wrong.
+Thomas and I, on the other hand, can look farther back, at the words of Jesus, to know for certain both that the God that Jesus introduced to us loves each of us infinitely and eternally, and that God never holds our failings against us.
 Game, set, and match!
-And just as importantly, the Jesus of the Gospels for certain did not Himself die for our sins.
+And just as importantly, the Jesus of the Gospels for certain did not die for our sins.

-Oddly, it also is turning out to be sadly impossible to interact directly with the genuine God using any form of a religion at all.
+And it also is turning out to be sadly impossible to interact directly with the genuine God using any form of a human religion.
 The reason why this is true lies in the nature of God as living and personal, internal, spiritual, and love-based; while all religions by their essential nature are uniformly external, static, dogmatic, and fear-based.
 Religions can make group introductions to God, and those introductions can feel uplifting and ecstatic, with lots of music and chanting and so on; but for their happy feeling to be sustained for long, the religion always must then withdraw and leave you alone with the one-on-one sacred spiritual mystery of God.
 Please read the first part of this paragraph again!
-Let its words roll around in your mind.
 We think of religion and God as going together like love and marriage, a horse and carriage, white on rice, and like every other inseparable pair of words that you can think of.
-We consider religions, and Christianity in particular, as our very key to begin to know God!
-But in fact, because all religions teach us to fear the power and the judgment of God, religions serve at best to act just as a transitory emotional lift.
-Ultimately, they are a leaden, fear-based barrier between us and the genuine Godhead.
+We consider religions, and Christianity in particular, as our very key to begin to know God.
+But in fact, because all religions teach us to fear the power and the judgment of God, religions serve at best to act just as a transitional emotional lift.
+Ultimately, unless we leave them as we seek our closer walk, they will become a fear-based barrier between us and the genuine Godhead.

 Jesus was always a Jew.
-He was in fact a very well-educated and a highly observant young Jewish man, and we know that because of the ease with which He read from the Torah in His home synagogue on every Sabbath Day.
+Absolutely!
+He was in fact a very well-educated, and a highly observant young Jewish man, and we know this because of the ease with which He read publicly from the Torah on each Sabbath Day.
 This famous quotation comes at the start of His ministry, right after His baptism and His forty days of being tested in the Wilderness, and then His earliest miraculous healings: 16 “And He came to Nazareth, where He had been brought up; and as was His custom, He entered the synagogue on the Sabbath, and He stood up to read.
 17 And the scroll of the prophet Isaiah was handed to Him.
 And He opened the scroll and found the place where it was written,

 Because He anointed Me to preach the gospel to the poor.